Can Chia Seeds Be Used for Weight Loss?

 Fiber is not only great for satiety and blood sugar control, but it is also an important key player in gut health and staying regular in the bathroom.

 Whenever you include new high-fiber foods in your diet, like chia seeds, make sure you drink an extra glass of water.
 The soluble fiber found in chia seeds soaks up liquids, so not drinking enough can actually leave you feeling backed up.

 Soluble fiber has also been shown to reduce LDL cholesterol (the type of cholesterol that increases your risk of heart disease)5.
-This article published in 2019 showed that consumption of water-soluble fiber reduced total cholesterol and LDL cholesterol levels by 5-10%.6
+An article published in 2019 showed that consumption of water-soluble fiber reduced total cholesterol and LDL cholesterol levels by 5-10%.6

 A review published in 2005 analyzed the data from 25 random controlled trials that were examining the link between fiber in the diet and lowering blood pressure.7

 The authors concluded that increasing fiber intake in the diet may lower blood pressure, especially in individuals who were already diagnosed with hypertension.

 A second interesting observation they made at the end of their review was that food sources of fiber had a greater impact on lowering blood pressure readings compared to supplements.

 <p class="pro-tip"><strong>Learn about </strong><a href="/blog/dash-diet-weight-loss">the DASH diet and weight loss</a></p>

 Antioxidants are health-promoting molecules that prevent harmful free radicals from accumulating in the body.